thomashallam/NHSUserResearchPanel/README.md

 - It is difficult to know which data is accurate and which data should be archived

 **The goal of this project is to:**
-- Improve the management of research panels across NHSD
+- Improve the management of research panels across the NHS
 - Understand what data has been collected about our users
-- Document UR panel demographic patterns
+- Document UR panel & demographic patterns
 - Learn how the survey demographic questions have been iterated over time
-- Collaborate towards agreeing an updaed baseline set of questions for the (citizen) research panel
+- Collaborate towards agreeing an updated baseline set of questions for the (citizen) research panel

 **To get started, check the backlog of activities here:**